M2DT - a North Texas Modern Collective

 ARTISTIC DIRECTOR, Lesley Snelson

-Professor of Dance at Collin College since 2004 and Lebrecht Endowed Chair for Scholarly and Civic Engagement from 2009 -2011.
+A Dance Educator with over 27 years of teaching experience, Lesley Snelson was chosen as the Lebrecht Endowed Chair for Scholarly and Civic Engagement from 2009 -2011 for Collin College.
+She is currently the Outreach Cooridnator and Lead Teacher for Dallas Black Dance Theatre.
 Before arriving at Collin, she served as adjunct faculty for Texas Woman's University, Tarrant County College, and University of North Texas and was faculty & choreographer for Denton Dance Conservatory.
 Ms. Snelson completed her MFA studies in choreography and dance performance at Texas Woman's University, where she also taught Modern, Jazz, Hip-hop, and Pilates classes as well as theory courses related to the understanding of dance as an art form and popular, visual culture.
 She was honored to receive the Outstanding Performer award and the first Outstanding Leadership award the Dance Department offered.
 From 1998-2001, Lesley served as co-choreographer, assistant to the artistic director and a performer for The Butterfly Project, a Bay Area performance group whose mission is promoting the empowerment of women.
 The Butterfly Project formed at Mills College of Oakland, California where Ms. Snelson completed her undergraduate degrees: a BA in Dance and a BA in Business Economics.
 Her love for movement and fitness led her to become a Certified Pilates Trainer through Colleen Glenn's PeakPilates System.
 Lesley has also studied the Power Pilates System and does her continuing education through the Traditional Pilates community.
 Ms. Snelson's choreography has been presented all over the United States in universities, colleges and numerous festivals including: DUMBO Dance Festival, Vissi Dance Theatre, Jazz Dance World Congress, International Dance Festival of NYC, Spelman College, University of Central Oklahoma, St. Mary's College Repertory Dance Company, Perpetual Motion of OKC, Continuum One, Mills College Repertory Dance Company, Stephen F. Austin University, Oklahoma Contemporary Dance Festival, NYC DUMBO Dance Festival, Monterey's Emerging Choreographers Festival, Dallas Morning News Dance Festival, Big Range Texas, Booker T. Washington High School for the Performing and Visual Arts, TWU DanceMakers, Denton Summer Musicals, DanceExpress, TWU DanceWorks, Fort Worth Dance Festival, South Dallas Dance Festival, Barefoot Brigade, Collin College's Dance Fusion and Tarrant County CollegeDance Collective.
 Photo: Jeanne S. Mam-Luft

 Company Manager, Meghan Cardwell-Wilson